800-937-8398 Call us for a free quote Contact us

 Cockroaches have existed on this planet for millions of years and nearly every continent has them.
 The state of Idaho is no different.
 Idaho's climate varies from season to season and there are cockroaches that thrive in nearly all of them.
 So when winter comes to Idaho, you still need to worry about cockroaches.

-• Brown-banded cockroach - the next common Idaho cockroach on our list is the Brown-banded cockroach.
+The next common Idaho cockroach on our list is the brown-banded cockroach (Supella longipalpa).
 These pests look a lot like German cockroaches, but they are a bit darker in color.
-Their wings don’t entirely cover their abdomen and they have the telltale light brown bands across the wings and abdomen.
+Their wings don’t entirely cover their abdomen, and they have the telltale light brown bands across the wings and abdomen.

-• American cockroach - The one species of cockroach endemic to America, this pest is also sometimes referred to as the ship cockroach, kakerlac or the Bombay canary.
-American cockroaches are reddish-brown in color and some of the largest cockroaches in North America, growing to about 1.6 inches in length and .28 inches tall.
-They have leathery forewings, chewing mouthparts and antennae divided into segments.
+This pest is also sometimes referred to as the ship cockroach, kakerlac, the Bombay canary, or palmetto bug.
+American cockroaches are reddish-brown in color and some of the largest cockroaches in North America, growing to just over 1 ½ inches in length.
+They have leathery forewings, chewing mouthparts, and antennae divided into segments.

 How do Idaho cockroaches get into the house?

-All cockroach species are resourceful and small enough to squeeze their way inside through tiny cracks in the walls and foundations of homes and businesses.
-Cockroaches are generally looking for warmth and food as well as a place to build a nest.
+All cockroach species can fit through tiny cracks in the walls and foundations of homes and businesses.
+Cockroaches are generally looking for warmth, food, and a place to rest.

-Cockroaches can also get inside through openings when garbage cans or dumpsters are located right near windows and access points.
-Roaches can even hitch rides in products, boxes, produce and other items brought inside from outdoors.
+These pests can also get inside through openings when garbage cans or dumpsters are located right near windows and access points.
+Roaches can even hitch rides in products, boxes, produce, and other items brought inside from outdoors.
+Cockroaches can be an issue whether you’re in a city like Boise or a more rural part of Idaho.

 How to prevent Idaho cockroaches from getting indoors

-One of the best ways to prevent cockroaches from getting inside is by repairing holes in siding, walls, brick, and screens.
-Installing door sweeps for garage and exterior access doors is also important.
-Additionally, make sure garbage cans, piles of garbage and dumpsters are away from doors and windows.
+To help stop cockroach infestations, repair holes in siding, walls, brick, and screens.
+Installing door sweeps for garage and exterior access doors may also help.
+Additionally, make sure garbage cans, piles of garbage, and dumpsters are away from doors and windows.

-Roaches will use piles of wood and vegetation near homes and walls to gain access indoors.
+Roaches can use piles of wood and vegetation near homes and walls to gain access indoors.
 Move any woodpiles away from the wall and trim vegetation away from the siding.
-Additionally, make sure grass is trimmed and bushes and shrubs are neat and not directly up against the wall.
+Make sure grass is trimmed and bushes and shrubs are neat and not directly up against the wall.

 Keeping your house and kitchen tidy is also important.
-Just like ants, cockroaches will use food they find on the floor or under cabinets and kitchen counters as nutrients they can then use to start a nest and breed.
+Just like ants, cockroaches can use food they find on the floor or under cabinets and kitchen counters as nutrients.
+They can then begin to reproduce quickly.
+Investing in a dehumidifier may help deter cockroaches, as they prefer damp places, but this may not work with all species.

 Western Exterminator in Idaho gets rid of roaches

-Western Exterminator specialists know where cockroaches get in and can easily decipher their access points.
-Our specialists can provide the most effective treatment around your Idaho home or business to get rid of the roach infestation, regardless of the species.
-We can also offer ways to prevent cockroaches from returning.
+Western Exterminator cockroach control technicians know where cockroaches get in and can identify entry points and species.
+Our experts can provide effective treatments around your Idaho home or business to help get rid of the roach infestation, regardless of the species, and prevent their return.

-The first step is a property inspection, so contact your local Idaho Western Exterminator office today.
+The first step in pest management is a property inspection, so contact your local Idaho Western Exterminator office today.

 Seeing pests in your home?